Louisiana Office of Student Financial Assistance

 In addition to the registration fee, students who are eligible for the waiver also receive free learning resources and free additional score reports.
 Students who test with an ACT fee waiver may also request a Waiver or Deferral of College Admission Applications Fee.
 To have a college application fee waived, you must submit your fee waiver directly to the college you are applying to (not to ACT).

-- How to Apply for the ACT Fee Waiver?
+• How Do I Apply for the ACT Fee Waiver?

 ACT Test Day